 Orthopaedic injuries are a major component of health problem in developing countries like Nigeria.
-However, exposure to their causes varies across socio-economic strata, and is highly influenced by patients' socio-economic status which also influenced patients' coping resources.
+However, exposure to the causes vary across socio-economic strata, and is highly influenced by patients' socio-economic status which also influenced patients' coping resources.
 In the face of fragile health infrastructure, traditional orthopaedic practitioners are a major provider of orthopaedic care in Nigeria.
 This is due to their cultural acceptance by patients who also perceive traditional orthopaedic service as having some advantage over modern orthopaedic service.
-Unlike their modern counterpart, TOP considered patients' subjective experiences which varies from one individual to another, in carrying out both diagnosis and treatment.
-This accounted for high level of subjective satisfaction of care among patients, as well as the continued relevance of traditional bone setters in a modern era like we are in.
-Hence, there is the need to view TOS from dimensions other than those of complications, treatment failure, morbidity, disability and mortality, as had been the beam of previous studies (Omololu et al, 2002; Dada et al, 2011; Aderibigbe et al, 2013; Oboirien and Khalid, 2013 and Onyemaechi, 2014). consolidate the existing feat attained by practitioners.
-This would help explore and optimize healthcare as well as mutiplier socio-economic advantages that would accompany the development of traditional orthopaedic sub-sector.
-The ultimate outcome would be improved quality of service and strengthening of TOP to provide better treatment to their teeming patients.
+Patients believed that unlike its modern counterpart, traditional practitioners considered their subjective experience in carrying out both diagnosis and treatment.
+This accounted for a high level of subjective satisfaction of the service among patients and account for the continued relevance of traditional bone setters in a modern era like we are in.
+Hence, there is the need to consolidate the existing feat attained by practitioners.
+This would improve the quality of their service and strengthen them to provide better treatment to their teeming patients.